SECTION 1 INTRODUCTION

 h.
 Whilst the yacht is in Stealth mode, the Skipper shall not prevent the automatic tracking units from providing data to the Race Office, and shall continue to send the reporting emails to the Race Office at the appropriate time.

 j.
-When a yacht in Stealth mode passes a waypoint or a Scoring Gate, hertime of rounding or passing will be made public.
+When a yacht in Stealth mode passes a reporting position or a Scoring Gate, hertime of rounding or passing may be made public.

 k.
 Accidental releasing of a yacht’s position will not be grounds for redress.
 This is an amendment to RRS 62.1 (a).